cyrus2281/Real-Typer/Angular/README.md

 ## Inputs:
-    strings : string | string[] : (default: Undefined) : Strings to be type, this value can be pass as an argument or be children of the selected component
+    strings : string | string[] : (default: Undefined) : Strings to be type, this value can be passed both as an string or an array of strings

     cursorCharacter : string : (default: "|")          : value for the cursor symbol. put "" for no cursor